Lesson 101: Just read & process. Ask for coaching if you need help!

 Simply stated though, you can lower this stream of fat that clogs

 your arteries by lowering excess calories daily, especially those calories from fried foods, simple sugars and over processed foods with man made preservatives.
+Working out regularly positively helps the body by not having to store the excess calories because it simply uses them in the workout!

 If you don’t work off the calories put in your body then you will quickly